 Carl Schoonover

-Here is some recent work on behavioral methods for accessing this somewhat elusive form of learning.
+Here and here is some work on behavioral methods for accessing this somewhat elusive form of learning.
 And here is some recent work on representational drift in primary olfactory cortex (general-audience description here).

 I occasionally teach, most recently a graduate-level course, Topics in Systems Neuroscience.